solvers-camp/vyos-1x/README.md

 intentionally does not support embedded shell scripts, default value, and value "types", instead delegating those tasks to external script.

-Configuration interface definitions must conform to the schema found in `schema/interface_definition.rng` and operational command definitions must conform to `schema/op-mode-definition.rng`.
+Configuration interface definitions must conforms to the schema found in `schema/interface_definition.rng` and operational command definitions must conform to `schema/op-mode-definition.rng`.
 Schema checks are performed at builds time, so a package with malformed interface definition will not build.